Social Anxiety Disorder Treatment for Teens in Texas

 Medication is especially beneficial when therapy alone isn’t enough to alleviate your teen’s symptoms of social anxiety disorder.
 Doctors commonly prescribe medications for anxiety, such as Selective Serotonin Reuptake Inhibitors (SSRIs), to help balance brain chemicals affecting your teenager’s mood and anxiety levels.
 These medications can reduce fear and panic, making social situations and therapy easier.

-Consult with a qualified healthcare professional at BasePoint to determine if medication is appropriate for your teen.
+Consult with a qualified healthcare professional at BasePoint to determine if pharmacotherapy for social anxiety disorder is appropriate for your teen.
 Regular follow-ups allow us to monitor the medication’s effectiveness and potential side effects.
 When combined with therapy, medication significantly improves your teen’s ability to cope with social anxiety, contributing to their overall emotional well-being.

 BasePoint Academy Accepts health Insurance